 yell at gently instruct professors on how to write better.
 Recently she was added to the roster of Fulbright Specialists and hopes to have the opportunity to travel the world talking about good writing.

 Her next book, Write Your Way In: Crafting An Unforgettable College Admissions Essay, will be published in fall 2017 by the University of Chicago Press.

-Rachel is professor of Creative Writing at the Inland Northwest Center for Writers in Spokane, the graduate writing program of Eastern Washington University.
+Rachel is professor of Creative Writing in the graduate writing program of Eastern Washington University.
 She lives with her photogenic dog, Helen.

 Here’s a link to a folder containing recent high-resolution photographs.
-If you need a photo credit, go with “Larry Conboy – EWU.”
+Credit should go to: “Larry Conboy/EWU.”